-However, Antarctica is one of the rare pockets of the Earth that does not have an Indigenous population so every person that lives in or visits Antarctica is an alien!
+Antarctica is one of the rare places on Earth that does not have an Indigenous population.
+This means every person that lives in or visits Antarctica is an alien!

 Summer is the peak season in Antarctica, as the milder conditions allow regular flights and sea voyages.
 Around 500 people travel south in summer as part of the Australian Antarctic Program.
 During winter, the population across our four stations drops to around 80 people.

 Across the continent